-MTF’s new Representation Round Tables exist as drop-in song clinics and safe-space sharing forums devoted to showcasing emerging people of color, women, and trans identified artists.
-These commitment-free round tables seek to support underrepresented writers as well as provide an entry-point to other MTF Assembly Line programs.
+Representation Round Tables exist as drop-in song clinics and safe-space sharing forums devoted to showcasing emerging people of color, women, and trans identified artists.
+These commitment-free monthly round tables seek to support underrepresented writers as well as provide an entry-point to other MTF Assembly Line programs.

-In our 4×15 Series we showcase 15-minute staged segments from four new musicals.
-Each creative team receives five hours of rehearsal to workshop an excerpt of their piece with a cast of MTF volunteer performers.
+The 4×15 Series showcases 15-minute staged segments from four new musicals.
+Each team receives 5 hours of rehearsal to workshop their piece with a cast of volunteer performers.
 The program allows writers to see a portion of their work fully staged and on its feet, presented for a public audience and a panel of industry professionals.
-By the start of the 2016-17 season, the Factory will have assisted in the development of nearly 90 new shows through 4×15.